tsingh2k15/reactive-functional-spring/README.md

 ##  Reactive Spring Boot

+There are many projects like RxJava2, Spring WebFlux, Spring Reactive Data & Web,  Akka streams etc.. which implement reactive streams specification.
+All these projects are interoperable because they all use same reactive streams types.

-Demonstrating key abstractions of reactive programming with Spring using Kotlin and Java.
+This project demonstrates key types of reactive programming with Spring Boot using Kotlin and Java.
-Websocket connection is configured on server using spring managed beans.
-Once connection is established via client(ping.html), messages are exchanged.
+In this example, a websocket connection is configured on server using spring managed beans.
+Once the connection is established via client(ping.html), messages can then be exchanged in a functional reactive manner.

 Types from Reactive Streams Specification:
 <LI> Publisher